digitaltrails/vdu_controls/sample-scripts/Lux-metering.md

 }
 ```

-This provides a feed of Lux values to a USB tty on a Linux host, typically /dev/ttyUSB0 (or /dev/ttyUSB1, etc).
+This sketch can provide a feed of Lux values to a USB tty on a Linux host,
+typically /dev/ttyUSB0 (or /dev/ttyUSB1, etc).

-You may need to configure access to the tty device.
-On many systems this would mean adding your username
+You may need to configure access-rights to the tty device.
+On many systems
-to an appropriate group,  as can be seen if we inspect the device when the Arduino is connected to the system:
+this would mean adding your username to an appropriate group - use the `ls`
+command to see what user and group owns the device:

 ```
-ls -l /dev/ttyUSB0                                                                              1 ↵  10269  08:45:34
+% ls -l /dev/ttyUSB0                                                                              1 ↵  10269  08:45:34
 crw-rw---- 1 root dialout 188, 0 Apr  7 07:32 /dev/ttyUSB0
 ```

-The above is from my OpenSUSE system, the required group is named ``dialout``.
+The above example is from my OpenSUSE system, the required group is ``dialout``.
 So I'd need to do:

 ```
 sudo usermod --append --groups dialout michael
 ```

-Note this would grant access to all ``dialout`` devices (all ttys/modems), so you have to comfortable
+Note this would grant access to all ``dialout`` devices (all ttys and modems) - you
+have to comfortable with that.
+After making any access changes, you will
-with that.
-You may also need to re-login to pick up the new group access.
+have to re-login so that the entire desktop session will pick up the changes.

-Once the sketch is running and the permissions have been set up, the tty feed can be directly read
+Once the sketch is running and the permissions have been set up, the tty
-by ``vdu_controls``, just configure the correct device path in the ``Light Metering Dialog``.
+feed can be directly read by ``vdu_controls``, just configure the correct
+device path in the ``Light Metering Dialog``.

 Webcam based approximation to Lux metering
 ------------------------------------------

+If you don't wish to obtain and built the components for a Arduino
+based solution, you may be able to employ a webcam.

-Some webcams can be used to measure light levels in a way that can be approximately
+Some webcams can be used to achieve an approximate metering values.
-mapped over a typical lux range.
+I've written a couple f scripts that take this approach.
+They will
+require customisation for the local ambient lighting conditions and
+local hardware options.
+In order to use them you'll need to be
+comfortable editing and configuring hardware and scripts using the
+command line.

-This is easily achieved if the webcam includes Linux accessible options for setting
+Using a webcam easiest of if the webcam includes
+Linux accessible options for setting a manual fixed exposure.
+By
-a manual fixed exposure.
-By setting a fixed exposure, the measured average brightness
+setting a fixed exposure, the measured average brightness in a
-in a still capture should vary according to ambient lighting conditions.
-By sampling
+still capture should vary according to ambient lighting conditions.
+A mapping of brightness to approximate lux values can be developed
-stills over a range of typical lighting conditions a mapping of brightness to
+by sampling stills over a range of lighting conditions.
-approximate lux values can be developed.

-A webcam based mapping need not be contiguous, accurate, or realistic, the mapping
+A webcam based mapping need not be contiguous, accurate, or realistic,
-just needs to be sufficient for use with ``vdu_controls``.
-Seek a range of values that
+the mapping just needs to be sufficient for use with ``vdu_controls``.
+Seek a range of values that corresponded to a variety of normal
-corresponded to useful cutoffs/transitions.
-For example, I've used these values
+circumstances.
+For example, I've used the follow values with in
-with a Logitech Webcam C270 in a study with access to  a large amount of natural
+a study with access to a large amount of natural daylight:
-daylight:

 ```
 Typical scene     Lux Brightness